Leveraging Expert Consistency to Improve Algorithmic Decision Support: Analysis and results

 \subsubsection{Construct gap}

-We focus our attention on the construct gap between the algorithm's objective and the decision objective.
+Call workers' decisions to screen in cases are sometimes mistaken, which has motivated the County to design and deploy an algorithmic decision support tool.
+In particular, the County is concerned about false negative errors, in which call workers may fail to screen in calls that warrant investigation.
+There is also a construct gap between the objective of the deployed algorithm and the construct of interest.
 The algorithm is trained to predict the probability of out-of-home placement, $Y$.
-However, the call workers' goal is to screen in cases where the child may be at risk.
-Fortunately, not all cases where there is a risk to the child require that the child be placed out of the home, and a number of other interventions and forms of support are available to reduce the risk to the child without requiring a family separation.
-The county has chosen to prioritize this outcome due to its severity, both because it may help prioritize cases most at risk and because the gravity of an out-of-home placement means that this outcome is less subject to noise and to individuals' idiosyncrasies.

-Recent work, however, has shown that deploying decision support tools that optimize for narrowly circumscribed outcomes may shift the criteria people use for making decisions~\citep{green2021algorithmic}.
-In the child welfare context, this could pose a serious risk.
-Choosing to screen in calls based on the likelihood of out-of-home placement could result in an agency that primarily intervenes when a case will result on a family separations.
-This could in turn increase the risk to children for whom early interventions and other forms of support yield positive outcomes.
+Specifically, the observed label, $Y$, records whether out-of-home placement is observed in the 730 days following a call.
+However, the goal is to screen in cases where the child may be at risk ($Y^c$).
+Not all cases where there is a risk to the child rise to the level where a court would determine family separation (placement) is warranted, and a number of other interventions and forms of support are available to reduce the risk to the child without family separation.
+The county has chosen to prioritize this outcome because of its severity; in addition, the out-of-home placement decision is external to the Allegheny County Department of Human Services (DHS), and thus it provides a form of validation by entities external to the agency.
+However, this choice means that $Y$ may fail to identify cases in which the child is at risk and other available services and interventions may be effective for the child.
+This gap poses a potential risk in the context of algorithmic decision support because recent work has shown that deploying decision support tools that optimize for narrowly circumscribed outcomes may shift the criteria that people use for making decisions~\citep{green2021algorithmic}.
+In the child welfare context, such a drift could have important societal implications.
+In particular, it could shift the agency's attention away from interventions that reduce the risk to the child without requiring family separations.